GoogleCloudPlatform/podcast/site/content/post/episode-49-windows-and-dot-net-with-chris-and-amruta.md

 And so certainly on Azure, you're encouraged to do things very much the same old Microsoft way that you've done them before, which has its pluses and minuses.
 Here in the Google world, we're much more open.
 We're much less about, you come to our platform, and then you're locked in.
 You can't go anywhere else.

 For example, we were just talking about containers.
 The idea of a container is you can run that container where you want it, right?
 Where it runs best.
-And because we've built our Container Engine, which is our orchestration platform for containers on our platform, based on open standards, Docker containers, Cooper NetEase, we very much encourage you to bring your container based workloads to our platform.
+And because we've built our Container Engine, which is our orchestration platform for containers on our platform, based on open standards, Docker containers, Kubernetes, we very much encourage you to bring your container based workloads to our platform.

 But if you don't like it here, you can take them other places.
-Lots of people run Cooper NetEase on other cloud providers.
-Lots of people run Cooper NetEase on premise.
-And in fact, lots of people run Cooper NetEase between the cloud and on premise depending on the resources they need and the access they need for their software.
+Lots of people run Kubernetes on other cloud providers.
+Lots of people run Kubernetes on premise.
+And in fact, lots of people run Kubernetes between the cloud and on premise depending on the resources they need and the access they need for their software.
 And you can more easily go back and forth.

 And so at Google, we try instead of to lock you in to how you do things, we try to make sure that we're the best place to run those open things.
 So we try to earn your business every day.
 So that's one way of saying it.